AntoineSavage/pizzascript/README.md

 # Modules

 Source code can be split in multiple files.
 Each file corresponds to a module, and the path of a file corresponds to the module identifier.
 In particular, the relative path from the source root of any given file corresponds to the fully-qualified identifier of the corresponding module.
-For example, the following file structure:
+For example, the following file structure and associated module identifiers:
 ```
 src/
   main.pz       # module 'main